eisenzopf/agenticflows/backend/cmd/examples/PIPELINE_OVERVIEW.md

 ### Focused Analysis
 Use `analyze_fee_disputes.go` to deeply analyze specific conversation types (in this case, fee disputes).

+### Action Planning
+Use `create_action_plan.go` to generate prioritized recommendations based on the analysis results.

+## Error Handling

+Each script in the pipeline includes robust error handling for common scenarios:

+1. **API Connection Errors**: Automatic retries with exponential backoff when the API server is unavailable
+2. **Data Validation Errors**: Clear error messages when input data doesn't meet expected formats
+3. **Rate Limiting**: Respects API rate limits with appropriate pausing
+4. **Incomplete Results**: Partial results are saved with warnings when some items fail processing
+5. **Database Errors**: Detailed error messages for database connectivity issues

+See the `utils.go` file for the common error handling implementation used across all scripts.

 ## Extending the Pipeline